Cost To Build A Front Porch in 2021

 All things considered, there are a variety of ways to build a front porch on a budget without compromising quality.
 Some ways to keep costs low can involve your building material choices and maybe even considering a prefab porch instead of hiring a contractor to build a custom porch.

 Next, the porch floor is built on top of the foundation.
 Your porch decking will be a big part of your front porch cost.
 Wood or composite are common porch flooring materials, but in some cases, you may see concrete, stone, or brick flooring on low porches.
 Flooring costs can differ drastically depending upon the material.
-For example, wooden planks start at $7.50/square foot while bricks can be $6-10 per square foot.
+For example, wooden planks start at $5 per square foot, while composite planks start at $6-$10 per square foot.
+Bricks can be $6-10 per square foot.